Tirovo/Tirovo/README.md

   A fatigue detection app using computer vision to track eye blinks and micro-sleep indicators via webcam (EAR-based analysis).

 - **EmotionAI-Voice**
-  A web-based tool that detects emotions (stress, calm, anger...) from voice recordings using deep learning and a user-friendly interface.
+  A tool that detects emotions (stress, calm, anger...) from voice recordings using deep learning and a user-friendly interface.

 ---